aspyk/vegeo_trend_analysis/doc/user_guide.md

 <a name="objectiveofthetool"></a>
 ## Objective of the tool
 The objective of the tool is to compute albedo, LAI and FAPAR trends based on Mann Kendall test on copernicus v2 data.
+Time ranges used for the trend computation can be the full range given by the user or sub-ranges coming from a break analysis.
 This tool will used about every 6 months in order to update the trend.

 <a name="usage"></a>
 ## Usage